bash-bastion/bats-all/README.md

 - [hyperupcall/bats-assert](https://github.com/hyperupcall/bats-assert) from [bats-core/bats-assert](https://github.com/bats-core/bats-assert)
 - [hyperupcall/bats-file](https://github.com/hyperupcall/bats-file) from [bats-core/bats-file](https://github.com/bats-core/bats-file)

-All tracked changes are in [./issues.md](./issues.md).
-Right now, at least two changes have been integrated

 ## Installation

 Use [Basalt](https://github.com/hyperupcall/basalt), a Bash package manager, to add this project as a dependency